Employment and Training for Students Who Receive Food Assistance

 Services vary depending on the college you attend.
 You may receive:

-- Support services for childcare, housing, transportation, clothing, supplies and other job-related expenses.
+- Support services for school supplies, books, childcare, housing, utilities, personal hygiene, medical/dental/vision, clothing, tools and other job-related expenses

-To get started, contact the BFET coordinator at one of the following colleges:
+To get started, contact a BFET coordinator at your local community or technical college.

 Apply for Food Assistance